kmska/ImageHub/README.md

 ```
 bin/console app:generate-iiif-manifests resource_id
 ```
-This will generate a IIIF manifest for the resource and any resources related to it.
+This will generate a IIIF manifest for the resource and any resources related to it, then store it in MySQL.
+The manifest can be accessed from a URL as such: https://imagehub.kmska.be/iiif/2/512/manifest.json, where '512' stands for the ID of the resource in ResourceSpace.